tourlida/redux-toolkit-examples/README.md

 ### Actions in `songsSlice`:
 - `addSong`: Adds a song to the songs list.
 - `removeSong`: Removes a song from the list.
-- `reset`: Resets the songs list to its initial state.

 ### Actions in `moviesSlice`:
 - `addMovie`: Adds a movie to the movies list.
 - `removeMovie`: Removes a movie from the list.

+### Other actions:
+- `reset`: Reset movies and songs lists.

 ## 🛠 Extra Reducers

 Redux Toolkit's `createSlice` automatically generates actions based on reducers we define, but sometimes we might need a slice to respond to actions dispatched by other slices or external sources.
 That's where `extraReducers` come in!

-In our app, the `moviesSlice` has an `extraReducers` field.
-It listens to the `reset` action from `songsSlice`.
-When the `reset` action of `songsSlice` is dispatched, it resets the movies list to its initial state as a side effect.
+In our app, both `songsSlice` and `moviesSlice` can respond to the separate reset action.
+For example, in the moviesSlice:
 ```typescript
 extraReducers(builder: ActionReducerMapBuilder<any>) {
   builder.addCase(songsSlice.actions.reset().type, (state: string[], action: any) => {